jundalisay/superb/content/en/research/mohammad/quran/sura-007a.md

 14. “Here it is; so taste it.”
 For the disbelievers there is the suffering of the Fire.

-15. O you who believe!
-When you meet those who disbelieve on the march, never turn your backs on them.
+15. Muslims,  When you meet those who disbelieve on the march, never turn your backs on them.

 {{< s v="16" >}}Anyone who turns his back on them on that Day, except while maneuvering for battle, or to join another group, has incurred wrath from Allah, and his abode is Hell!